 Vaccination is not compulsory in Switzerland.
 However, we recommend getting vaccinated.
 Vaccination offers good individual protection and helps contain the pandemic.

 The authorities in your canton can tell you when and where you can get vaccinated.
-The vaccination doses are only available in limited numbers at the beginning.
-People who are particularly at risk therefore have top priority.
-All others are asked to be patient.

 (daily 6 a.m. to 11 p.m.)